-The MET package can handle input data in two formats: GRIB version 1 (i.e., the same as the output format produced by the WRF Post-Processor) and PrepBufr for point observation files.
-Note that MET does not require the WRF Post-Processor to be used, but does require that the input GRIB data be on a standard, de-staggered grid on pressure or regular levels in the vertical.
-Some two-dimensional fields, such as precipitation, can also be accepted in some modules such as the Grid-Stat and MODE tools.
+The MET package can handle gridded input data in GRIB version 1 format (i.e., the same as the output format produced by the WRF Post-Processor).
+Point observation files may be supplied in either PrepBufr or ASCII format.
+Note that MET does not require the WRF Post-Processor to be used, but does require that the input GRIB data be on a standard, de-staggered grid on pressure or evenly-spaced levels in the vertical.